Azure/azure-functions-pack/README.md

 You can then test locally using the CLI tool: `func run <myfunc>`

-When uploading your files, you need to include the single `.funcpack` directory (in the Functions App root), but you don't need your `node_modules` directory for each Function.
+When uploading your files, you need to include the single `.funcpack` directory (in the Functions App root), but you don't need your `node_modules` directory.

 ## API